rpeszek/graph-exercise/README.md

 Tests
 -----
-Here is a snapshot of exemple run
+Here is a snapshot of example run
 ```
 IncorrectSolution
   longest path using incorrect solution